idanefroni/Conservatory/README.txt

 Update 3/10/2021:

 * Additional updates to the alignment parameters and small bug fixes.
 The default version is now 2.
-Version 1 is kept for archive purposes.
+Version 1 is kept for archival purposes.
 Use '--version 1' in processConservation to use the old version.
 * Add REF mode to builcConCNS function to extract the family concensus CNS sequence within the context of the reference regulatory sequence.